January 20, May 21, September 20

-Live in fear of the day of judgement and have a great horror of hell.
+Live in fear of judgement day and have a great horror of hell.
 Yearn for everlasting life with holy desire.
 Day by day remind yourself that you are going to die.
 Hour by hour keep careful watch over all you do, aware that God’s gaze is upon you, wherever you may be.
-As soon as wrongful thoughts come into your heart, dash them against Christ and disclose them to your spiritual guide.
+As soon as wrongful thoughts come into your heart, dash them against Christ and disclose them to your spiritual father.
 Guard your lips from harmful or deceptive speech.
 Prefer moderation in speech and speak no foolish chatter, nothing just to provoke laughter; do not love immoderate or boisterous laughter.

-As we do this we risk exposure to the wisdom of others.
+As we do this, we risk exposure to the wisdom of others.
 Mature communities have mature guides, guides that value our flourishing.
 They know that, ultimately, the flourishing of members is the flourishing of community.
 And they know that, while community values aloneness, aloneness is not isolation.
 Problems and challenges seem bigger in isolation.
 Isolation is not community.

-The Desert Father Isaac, a mature community member, recommended a phrase (or formula) for us to use whenever distorted energy threatens to overwhelm us and leave us isolated.
+The Desert Father Isaac, a mature community member, recommended a phrase for us to use whenever distorted energy threatens to overwhelm us and leave us isolated.
 It is: ‘O God, come to my aid; O Lord, make hast to help me.’
 (Ps69:2).
 John Cassian’s 10th Conference (10) is a thorough guide on the use of this phrase.
 With this phrase, Christ can break the hold of disorder.
 Benedict recommends Cassian as a guide (once we are experienced enough in our own ongoing beginning).

 I am distressed by the pangs of anger, covetousness and sadness and compelled to interrupt the peaceful state that was established and dear to me – lest I be carried off into the bitterness of gall by a raging perturbation [distress], I must cry out with groans from my inner being: “O God, come to my aid; O Lord make hast to help me”.
-(Abba Isaac, Conferences 10(10)).
+(Abba Isaac, Conferences 10(10).